bplmaps/lmec-main-site/content/articles/mapping-black-cambridge.md

 Mysteries remain about Violet and her family, such as what might have happened to her husband, Casimir.
 It seems unlikely that he was regularly living with Violet by 1810 because he was not named as the head of household, and Violet paid house tax and purchased land under her own name.

 Interestingly, Violet received the money from Fife Downs’ estate the year before she began paying house tax.
 Perhaps this money allowed her to establish her own household.
 Violet had a baby in 1817, but in 1820 there was not a man old enough to be Casimir recorded in Violet’s household.
-Aside from Violet and Christina, we were unable to uncover who the others (5 others in 1810 and 3 others in 1820) in Violet’s household were, although we did find a few possibilities (you can [click on Violet Cassimere’s dot in the map](https://felt.com/map/Mapping-Black-Cambridge-1790-1820-Snapshots-from-the-First-Four-Federal-Censuses-ghIMa0VXTy6XhXh9A1g2bhA?loc=42.370333,-71.103786,20.92z) to learn more).
+Aside from Violet and Christina, we were unable to uncover the identity of the others in Violet's household (five others in 1810 and three others in 1820), although we did find a few possibilities (you can [click on Violet Cassimere’s dot in the map](https://felt.com/map/Mapping-Black-Cambridge-1790-1820-Snapshots-from-the-First-Four-Federal-Censuses-ghIMa0VXTy6XhXh9A1g2bhA?loc=42.370333,-71.103786,20.92z) to learn more).
 Finally, we found no trace of Violet after 1820, leaving us to wonder what the rest of her life looked like.
 Nevertheless, these snapshots of Violet’s life alongside those of other Black Cantabrigians give insight into a growing community in Cambridge in these years.

 ### Furthering research into Black Cambridge